DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Tuition fees loans are not means tested, so you do not need to provide evidence of yours or anyone else’s income to be eligible to receive one.

-The maximum tuition fee for a full-time postgraduate teacher training course is £9,250 for UK applicants.
+* 9,250 is the maximum tuition fee loan available for a full-time postgraduate teacher training course for UK applicants.
 The maximum amount you can borrow depends on how much your course costs.

 ## Maintenance loans
 maintenance loan of up to £13,022  to help with living costs